auth0/auth0-react/MIGRATION_GUIDE.md

 - getAccessTokenWithPopup
 - getAccessTokenSilently

+### Changing from camelCase to kebab-case

+With the move to placing Auth0 specific properties in the `authorizationParams` object, those properties will now use kebab-case rather than camelCase (as they did previously).
+For example:

+- `redirectUri` is now `redirect_uri`
+- `maxAge` is now `max_age`

 ### Introduction of `logoutParams`

 In v1, `logout` can be called with an object containing a number of properties, both a mix between properties used to configure the SDK as well as those used to pass through to Auth0.